rwpalmer/tzLib/README.md

 or if you would like to participate in this project.

-Many thanks to Kasper Kamperman for suggesting the move from Java to PHP, and for helping to assemble the PHP code.
+Many thanks to Kasper Kamperman for suggesting the move from Java to PHP, and for helping to assemble the PHP code used in this project.